majuss/easybox904/openwrt.md

 8. After the tools were successfully build keep the terminal open and go to your browser.
 Visit the website: `https://ftp.avm.de/fritzbox/fritzbox-7490/deutschland/fritz.os/`in a browser and copy the download link of the latest image file.
 Now go back to the terminal and enter: `wget ` and paste the download link (mind the `space` between command and URL) and hit enter.
 9. We now extract the download image with multiple tools.
 First of all with `7zip`: `7z e Downloads/FRITZ.Box_7490.*.image -r filesystem.image` and once again: `7z e filesystem.image filesystem_core.squashfs`.
 Now we are using the unsquash utility from freetz: `tools/unsquashfs4-avm-be filesystem_core.squashfs -e lib/modules/dsp_vr9/`.
 You can now find the modem-firmware in `squashfs-root/lib/modules/dsp_vr9`.
 We only need to patch it with: `cd squashfs-root/lib/modules/dsp_vr9/` then: `bspatch vr9-B-dsl.bin vr9-A-dsl.bin vr9-A-dsl.bin.bsdiff` and `bspatch vr9-B-dsl.bin release-vr9-B-dsl.bin release-vr9-B-dsl.bin.bsdiff`.
 Congratulations, the hard part is done.
 10. Now we can flash the OpenWrt starter-image to the EasyBox.
 Download the latest starter-image (fullimage) from [here](https://app.box.com/s/tjeobifjb8ohj90m5k2u7g1efgq8308y)
-11. Also download the most recent firmware image from:
+11. Also download the most recent firmware image from [here](https://github.com/majuss/easybox904/blob/master/openwrt-sysupgrade.bin).
 12. Now pull your LAN cable from your linux machine and disable WIFI.
 Click the grid icon in the bottom left corner of your desktop and enter `settings` to open the system settings.
 Then in the network tab click the gear icon behind your `eno1` interface.
 Then go to IPV4 and choose manual.
 Enter `192.168.2.100` as IP and `255.255.255.0` as netmask, leave everything else blank.
 Turn the interface off and on to reload the settings.
 13. Now run: `sudo cp Downloads/fullimage.img /var/lib/tftboot` in a new Terminal window to copy the firmware image to the tftp-directory (close the old one).
 14. Connect your EasyBox (yellow port) with your PC with a LAN cable.
 Turn the box on while pressing the reset button.
 Release the button after 5 seconds.
 You now should see the red recovery screen.
 When it states that rescue process is complete, turn it off and on.